What are PLNU's Institutional Learning Outcomes?

-PLNU requires students to meet minimum standards in mathematics, writing and foreign language, and also makes it possible for advancement in your program through the College Board's Advanced Placement (AP) program, the International Baccalaureate (IB) and the College-Level Examination Program (CLEP).
-More information is available at the PLNU Catalog under "Transfer Information."
+PLNU requires students to meet minimum standards in mathematics, writing and foreign language, and also allows advancement in your program through the College Board's Advanced Placement (AP) program, the International Baccalaureate (IB) and the College-Level Examination Program (CLEP).
+More information is available at the PLNU Catalog.

 How do I receive credit for advanced placement?

-Do you have to take math at PLNU?
+Do I have to take math or the math placement exam?

 The results of this exam will be used by academics advisors to place students in the appropriate mathematics course for their programs of study.
 Calculators are allowed on this exam.
 Further information about the exam can he found at: pointloma.edu/MathematicsPlacementExam.